Sigma117/Duck_Lane_Detection/README.md

 # Duck_Lane_Detection
-Development and experimentational of a neural network for the autonomous recognition of the roadway whit application to mobile robotics
+Development and experimentation of a neural network for the autonomous recognition of the roadway, with application to mobile robotics.

-This system was created starting from data recorded in the environment of Duckietown, a simulated city in which there are small mobile robots called duckiebots, which imitate a car that circulates on the streets of this city, and the CNN use in this work it is take by (Zou, Qin, et al. "Robust Lane detection from continuous driving scenes using deep neural networks."
-IEEE transactions on vehicular technology 69.1. [github Link](https://github.com/Sigma117/Robust-Lane-Detection)
+This work was created starting from data recorded in the environment of Duckietown, a simulated city in which there are small mobile robots called duckiebots, which imitate a car that circulates on the streets of this city.
+The CNN used in this work it is taken by (Zou, Qin, et al. "Robust Lane detection from continuous driving scenes using deep neural networks."
+IEEE transactions on vehicular technology 69.1. [github Link](https://github.com/Sigma117/Robust-Lane-Detection))

-The main object of this work is to create a system can recognize a roadway using line detection using a CNN
+The aim of this work is to develop a system that is able to recognize the roadway lines of a street using a CNN, starting from videos recorded by the duckiebot while traveling around the Duckietown.

 # Some results
 ![IMAGE 2022-05-11 10:29:52](https://user-images.githubusercontent.com/71655239/167804918-ed84ef20-5f49-4d8f-b17c-ea0e3554912b.jpg) ![IMAGE 2022-05-11 10:30:03](https://user-images.githubusercontent.com/71655239/167804960-b2f1212d-43e4-43d2-a08e-83ad54c7c529.jpg) ![IMAGE 2022-05-11 10:30:26](https://user-images.githubusercontent.com/71655239/167805059-af89fd25-cfe1-484c-83c6-cb7282ee0689.jpg)